sakib3201/sakib3201/README.md

 -----

-> Great code is like a great magic spell , the average gets astonished by the magic.
-But only codemancers understands the monumental work the went into it. --- Sakib Ahamed Shahon
+> Great code is like magic , ordinary people gets astonished by its effects.
+But only other wizards understands its true depth. --- Sakib Ahamed Shahon

 👋 Greetings, fellow sentient beings!
 I'm Sakib Shahon, your friendly neighborhood web developer by day, and a poet who speaks fluent binary by night.
 When I'm not debugging the matrix, you'll find me debating the philosophical nuances of tabs vs. spaces over a refreshing cup of python,php or Js.